 Party Wall Award

-is a legally binding, arbitrated & documented decision between two parties under the Act, namely the Building Owner (the person/s carrying out the work) and the Adjoining Owner (the neighbour/s of the person/s carrying out the work).
-The Award is typically created by the Building Owner’s surveyor and then reviewed by the Adjoining Owner’s surveyor, or an Agreed surveyor.
+is a legally binding & documented decision between two parties under the Act, namely the Building Owner (the person/s carrying out the work) and the Adjoining Owner (the neighbour/s of the person/s carrying out the work).
+The Award/s is typically created by the Building Owner’s surveyor and then reviewed by the Adjoining Owner’s/’ surveyor/s, or created by the Building Owner’s surveyor as an Agreed surveyor.

 The Award results from the adjoining owner’s disagreement (dissent) to the served Notice.
 Although disagreement is not always in the traditional sense, as it doesn’t stop the works taking place, rather it provides a safe means for those works to take place.

 Typically, a Schedule of Condition will accompany the Award.
 The Schedule of Condition is exactly that – it is a record of the condition of the Adjoining Owner’s property.
-Should damage have been perceived to be inflicted to the Adjoining Owner or neighbour’s property, the Schedule of Condition will verify such a claim.
+Should damage have been perceived to be caused to the Adjoining Owner or neighbour’s property, the Schedule of Condition will enable the appointed surveyors to identify the degree of remoteness and proximity and therefore calculate any consequential losses.
+The Schedule of Condition provides the means by which the evidential burden can be realised by the appointed surveyors.

 Award Appeal Period

-An Adjoining Owner has 14 days from the date the Award was served to appeal it’s decision.
+An Adjoining Owner has 14 days from the date the Award was served to appeal it’s decision at their own expense in County Court.
 The Building Owner is at financial risk if they proceed with the works during this 14 day period.